VaultUserGroupCPH/app-db-vault/README.md

 # app-db-vault
-An application that connects to the database using credentiels provided from Vault.
+An application that connects to the database using credentials provided from Vault.
 Thats it.

+The setup is not quite there yet.
+Sofar this is what happens:

+1. Vault starts
+2. A bootstrap app simulates the creation of an initial Vault Token, that is provided to the "next" app via env. var APP_BOOTSTRAP_TOKEN
+3. A web app reads the APP_BOOTSTRAP_TOKEN and fetches an initial value from vault with it.

 # Prerequisites
 docker-compose.